 29. Become more present to the simple wonders of the moment.

 30. Finally befriend the inner critic so he no longer stifles our creativity.

 31. Drop all expectations and just show up for our words.

 Wow.
 I didn’t have to invent any of these gifts.
-These are all things that writers in the Free-Write Fling experience every single time.
+These are all things that writers in my online writing class experience every single time.
 How many of these did you choose for yourself?